bionicles/bp/README.md

 ```
 git clone https://github.com/bionicles/bp

-// open two terminals.
-In one, run the app:
+// in a terminal, run the app and tail logs:
 make up

-// In the second, re-test on save:
+// in another terminal, auto-restart tests:
 make demon
 ```